elastic/go-seccomp-bpf/README.md

 ###### Limitations

-- System call argument filtering is not implemented.
-(Pull requests are welcomed.
-See #1.)
 - System call tables are only implemented for 386, amd64, arm and arm64.
   (More system call table generation code should be added to [arch/mk_syscalls_linux.go](./arch/mk_syscalls_linux.go).)